“[T]he idea occurs to me that it is no wonder we are called ‘Tar Heels.’”

 I am indebted to Sarah Koonts and William Brown of the State Archives of North Carolina for permission to use images from the Lowrance diary.
-I am also most grateful to Garson O’Toole and Peter Reitan for contributing two texts relating to Van Buren and to Bruce Baker for his remarkable paper.
+I am also most grateful to Fred Shapiro, who made me aware of the Lowrance diary, to Garson O’Toole and Peter Reitan for contributing two texts relating to Van Buren, and to Bruce Baker for his remarkable paper.
 Finally, I thank Sarah Blake for her helpful critique.

 References & Notes

 1. Bruce E. Baker, Southern Cultures 21(4): 81-94, Winter 2015.
 Link to PDF at https://muse.jhu.edu/article/608417/pdf (subscription may be required).
 Free HTML version, without references, at http://www.southerncultures.org/article/why-north-carolinians-are-tar-heels-a-new-explanation/.

 2. “Some Opprobrious Nicknames,” American Speech 24(1): 25-30 (February, 1949).